Sony Pictures Logo

 Sony Pictures Entertainment Logo

 This logo symbolizes the progress and development of Sony Pictures.
 It’s like a staircase leading upwards because it is associated with the evolution of the film company.
-This is evidenced by a series of vertical lines that are parallel to each other.
-Each of them has its individual thickness.
+A series of parallel vertical lines evidence this.
+Each has its own thickness.
 But this is not the only interpretation of the emblem.
-It also has another concept, inspired by creative flight, professionalism, and even the torch in the hands of the girl depicted in the screensaver of the ancestor company – Columbia Pictures.
+It also has another concept, inspired by creative flight, professionalism, and even the torch held by the girl depicted in the screensaver of the ancestor company, Columbia Pictures.

-The fact is that in the center of the third vertical line is drawn a bright light, as from a flame, a movie projector, or a film camera.
-It actively grows to the right, capturing more and more space until it acquires a global scale.
+The fact is that, at the center of the third vertical line, a bright light is drawn, as from a flame, a movie projector, or a film camera.
+It actively expands to the right, capturing more and more space until it reaches a global scale.
 The beam of light is powerful and cone-shaped.
 Its middle is white, and the edges are yellow-red, like a real flame.
-The black-blue stripes are diagonally positioned: the lower left corner is lowered, and the upper right is raised.
-Under the rhomboid figure is the name of the studio.
+The black-blue stripes are diagonally positioned: the lower-left corner is lower, and the upper-right corner is raised.
+The studio’s name is under the rhomboid figure.
 It is divided into two lines and typed in capital Roman font.

 Font and Colors